Biotechnology is a collection of techniques that uses living organisms or substances from those organisms for specific applications.

 - Environment: bioremediation of wastes, analysis of endangered species populations

-- Forensics: detection and analysis of samples at crime scenes
+- Forensics: identification and analysis of physical evidence collected from crime scenes

 - Food Science: production of food products and dietary supplements, nutrient analysis of foods, detection of pathogenic organisms